voedger/reqmd/worklog.md

    This logic appears correct - unlike my earlier concern.
 When there are coverers, the status changes to "covered", and when there are no coverers, it changes to "uncvrd".
 ```

+### Construction: Changes processing

+- CopilotAgent.Claude: Implement the `design.md/##Changes processing` for the analyzer.🤔
+  - In general it is ok, but the processing for ActionAddCoverer, ActionRemoveCoverer are missing.

 --------------------

 ## Intermediate results